ArtifactForms/MeshLibCore/README.md

 ## Creators
 The library provides a variety of so called mesh 'Creators' to construct various shapes the convenient way.
 More precisely the 'Factory Pattern' was applied for this purpose.
 Each creator derives from the 'IMeshCreator' interface.
-The following code example shows the root interface for all mesh creators.
+The following code example shows the mentioned root interface for all mesh creators.

 ```java
 package mesh.creator;